 But what if I told you that you are a leader, regardless of which roles you play in your career, family and social life?
-Well, you are a leader – a leader in your own life.
+A leader in your own life.

-Yet other more traditional families expected girls to adhere to the rules that were postulated.
+Traditional families expect girls to adhere to the rules and customs.
 These women are obliged to fulfill the duties of a daughter, and then a wife, once she is married.
-This arrangement inevitably stifles the growth of her individuality and represses her personal expression.
+These expectations almost always stifles the growth of her individuality and personal expression.

-Only until recently, this was a way of life that remained unquestioned for centuries.
-Even in today’s modern world, there are a significantly large percentage of families that hold onto these customs as a way to control and manipulate their progeny.
+This was a way of life that remained unquestioned for centuries.
+Even in today’s modern world, there are a significantly large percentage of chauvinistic societies that hold onto these customs as a way to control and manipulate women.
 In fact, I have witnessed it right in my own backyard.

 Now I’m in no way questioning the sanctity of these traditions.
 After all, everyone is free to live in whatever way they deem right for them.
 What really bothers me about it is the detrimental impact these customs have on a woman’s self-confidence and her chances of experiencing joy in her life.

-Assuming a leadership role in our life requires that we remain true to ourselves by staying in integrity with our hopes and vision no matter how oppressive our circumstances get.
-We have one life to live and it is our responsibility to make it as exciting, purposeful and meaningful as possible.
+Assuming a leadership role in our life requires that we remain true to ourselves by staying in integrity with our vision, no matter how oppressive our circumstances get.
+We have one life to live and it’s our responsibility to make it as exciting and meaningful as possible.

-Even if we aren’t satisfied with the outcomes from our actions, we’ll find it a lot easier to accept because we know that it’s part of our learning process, which will take us closer to what we desire.
-We will feel liberated simply knowing that the power to change direction lies in our own hands.
+Even if we aren’t satisfied with the outcomes from our actions, we’ll find it a lot easier to accept because we know that it’s part of our learning process.
+We’ll feel liberated simply knowing that the power to change direction lies in our own hands.

-You can tap into your inner leader by taking charge of your life and making empowering choices that lead you to your highest potential.
-Here are a few guidelines on how you can begin doing that:
+You can tap into your inner leader by taking charge of your life and making empowering choices.
+Here are a few ways you can do that:

-- Have a clear vision and purpose for your life: As a leader, it is imperative to have a vision and purpose for your life.
-A vision will guide you towards making the right choices and your purpose will give you the reason why it’s important to chase that vision.
+1. Have a clear vision for your life: As a leader, it’s imperative to have a purpose for your life.
+Your vision will guide you towards making the right choices and your purpose will give you the reason why it’s important to chase that vision.
 Both go hand in hand and are equally important in inspiring you and giving your life a deeper meaning.
 Without a clear vision for your life, you could easily be manipulated by other people who’ll try overlaying your plans with their agenda.

-- Manage your life responsibly: A true leader takes responsibility for every choice that he or she makes.
-Their decisions are made from a place of deep self-awareness and knowledge of what does and does not feel right for them.
-They are independent and seldom rely on others to meet their needs, and if they do form alliances with others, it is based on mutual respect and equality.
-They are also always on the lookout for opportunities to further their progress.
+3. Manage your life responsibly: A true leader takes responsibility for every choice that he or she makes.
+Their decisions are made from a place of deep self-awareness and conscious intention.
+They are independent and seldom rely on others to meet their needs, and if they do form alliances with others, it’s based on mutual respect and equality.

-- Make your voice heard: It’s important to have a voice and something that you stand for.
-Every leader has something that they passionately believe in and would like to express to the world.
-Nowadays, it is easy to share your ideas with others – you can express them through event speeches or a YouTube channel, you can write books or start a blog, and you can even start your own campaign.
+4. Make your voice heard: It’s important to have something that you stand for.
+Every leader has something that they passionately believe in, which they express to the world.
+Nowadays, it’s easy to share your ideas with others – you can express them through event speeches or a YouTube channel, you can write books or start a blog, and you can even start your own campaign.
 Finding an outlet will allow your creative juices to flow and provide a way to make a difference in the world.

-- Get feedback from others: Becoming a leader in your life does not mean that you completely shut yourself off from getting advice of others.
+5. Get feedback from others: Becoming a leader in your life does not mean that you completely shut yourself off from getting advice of others.
 It’s important to maintain a sense of humility and openness when learning from others who have more experience and expertise than you do in certain topics.
-Take in all the information from others and then internally process it before making an independent decision based on what feels right to you.

 All my best on your journey,